Investing in bonds and understanding bond concepts, coupons, par value, ratings, and more.

 - Historical regulatory framework and traditionally geared more toward institutional and high net worth individuals.

 There are bond rating agencies that assign a creditworthiness score to bonds issued.
 Bonds are analysed based on the bond issuer in terms of 4Cs for a specific debt issue.

 It has become easier for individual investors to buy bonds in recent years.
-However, bonds still require typically $25,000 (RM100,000) and above to invest for some degree of diversification.
+Historically, bonds require typically $25,000 or RM50,000 and above to invest for some degree of diversification.
 If you have a smaller amount to invest, consider bond funds or other lower-risk/fixed interest investments.

 - Credit Rating

 - Years to Maturity